On this page

 }

-// Although EF-generated Select statements do not end with a semicolon, mutation statements do.
+// Although EF-generated Select statements do not end with a semicolon, modification statements do.

 // To be safe, we still need to handle it.